strimzi/proposals/052-record-reconciled-versions.md

 ## Motivation

-This proposal allows a user to rely on the `Kafka` custom resource as their single source of truth, instead of watching/querying the individual kafka/zookeeper pods.
+This proposal allows a user to rely on the `StrimziPodSet` custom resources owned by the `Kafka` custom resource as their single source(s) of truth, instead of watching/querying the individual kafka/zookeeper pods.
 This proposal lays out all the information we need and at what points in the reconcile.
 This information is already available within the Reconcile loop, so orchestrating and figuring out if a component has been fully upgraded will be propagated into the Custom Resource via metadata.

 ## Proposal

-This proposal will cover the `Kafka` and `StrimziPodSet` custom resources, but could be extended to include other Custom Resources if there would be value in it.
-This proposal starts with the `Kafka` Custom Resource as this is the core component of Strimzi, and its reliance on `StrimziPodSet` means we should implement it for this CR type as well.
+This proposal will cover the `StrimziPodSet` custom resources and `Deployment` resources deployed as part of a `Kafka`, `KafkaConnect`, `KafkaMirrorMaker2`, but could be extended to include other Custom Resources if there would be value in it.
+This proposal starts with the `Kafka` Custom Resource as the base example as it is the core component of Strimzi, and it deploys both `StrimziPodSet`s and `Deployment`s.

 This proposal assumes that all key value pairs mentioned will be writen to the `metadata.annotations` field [docs here](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/).
 Alternatively, there is an argument for putting them in the [metadata.labels field](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/), but given Strimzi's heavy use of the labels field, in order to not confuse a user who might think they had accidentally set the field themselves, this proposal has chosen to use annotations.

-The following are the two proposed new annotations:
+The following is the proposed new annotations:

 The `strimzi.io/reconciled` annotation is patched at the end of a **successful** reconcile, and signals to a user that the operator at version `X` was able to reconcile to successful completion.
 This would be the annotation a user or System Test would query against to check whether upgrade was complete.